MicrosoftDocs/memdocs/sccm/develop/core/understand/how-to-read-a-configuration-manager-object-by-using-wmi.md

 manager: "mbaldwin"
 ---
 # How to Read a Configuration Manager Object by Using WMI
-In System Center Configuration Manager, you read a Configuration Manager object by using the [SWbemServices](assetId:///SWbemServices?qualifyHint=False&autoUpgrade=True) object [Get](assetId:///Get?qualifyHint=False&autoUpgrade=True) method to return an object instance that is identified by a key value.
+In System Center Configuration Manager, you read a Configuration Manager object by using the [SWbemServices](https://msdn.microsoft.com/library/aa393854.aspx) object [Get](https://msdn.microsoft.com/library/aa393868.aspx) method to return an object instance that is identified by a key value.

 > [!NOTE]
->  to query for multiple objects, use either a synchronous or asynchronous query.
+>  To query for multiple objects, use either a synchronous or asynchronous query.
 For more information, see [How to Perform a Synchronous Configuration Manager Query by Using Managed Code](../../../develop/core/understand/how-to-perform-a-synchronous-configuration-manager-query-by-using-managed-code.md)

 ### To read a Configuration Manager object

 1. Set up a connection to the SMS Provider.
 For more information, see [How to Connect to an SMS Provider in Configuration Manager by Using WMI](../../../develop/core/understand/how-to-connect-to-an-sms-provider-in-configuration-manager-by-using-wmi.md).

-2. Using the assetId:///SWbemServices?qualifyHint=False&autoUpgrade=True object that you obtain from step 1, call the assetId:///Get?qualifyHint=False&autoUpgrade=True method and specify the class and key information for the object you want.
+2. Using the SWbemServices object that you obtain from step 1, call the Get method and specify the class and key information for the object you want.

 ## Example
  The following VBScript code example function displays the name and description for a supplied key package identifier (`packageID`).